playerme/smart-ci-buildkite-plugin/README.md

-# smart-ci-buildkite-plugin
+# Smart CI Buildkite Plugin

-Buildkite plugin for our homegrown smart-ci app
+Not much to see here.
+This plugin is custom made for us, I doubt you'll have much use for it.